oasisprotocol/docs/docs/dapp/opl/celer/README.md

 # Celer Inter-Chain Messaging (IM)

-**Celer Inter-Chain Messaging (IM)** is a versatile solution for enabling cross-chain communication between different blockchain networks.
-It allows developers to transfer arbitrary messages, such as data or function calls, between smart contracts deployed on distinct chains.
+**Celer Inter-Chain Messaging (IM)** is a message passing protocol that facilitates the seamless transfer of any type of generic message, including function calls, across multiple blockchains via a single source-chain transaction.
+Celer IM currently supports message passing between Oasis Sapphire and all other IM-supported chains.
+The message-passing support enables developers to build entirely new privacy-centric dApps or add confidentiality to existing dApps on popular EVM networks using Sapphire as a privacy layer.

-**Celer IM** offer two design pattern:
+**Celer IM** offers two design patterns:

 - Cross-chain logic execution without fund transfer
 - Cross-chain logic execution with accompanying fund transfer

 This documentation focuses on cross-chain logic execution **without** fund transfer.
-If you`re interested to use Celer IM with fundtransfer, please consult the [Celer IM documentation].
+For information on using Celer IM with fund transfer, please refer to the [Celer IM documentation].

 [Celer IM documentation]: https://im-docs.celer.network/